-Many businesses have old film that they need to store as part of their business model.
-Banks and hospitals used to convert their files to microfiche or microfilm in order to save on back up space and to create an additional copy of this information.
+Many businesses have old films that they need to store as part of their business model.
+Banks and hospitals used to convert their files to microfiche or microfilm to save on backup space and to create an additional copy of this information.

-Whether it is several years old or brand new, it’s important to have a good back-up plan.
-Businesses use microfilm and microfiche as an archiving tool because it’s a proven, reliable method to back up data over time.
+Whether it is several years old or brand new, it’s important to have a good backup plan.
+Businesses use microfilm and microfiche as an archiving tool.
+It’s a proven, reliable method to back up data over time.

 Microfilm and microfiche are also accessible and available if we lose the ability to access technological solutions like cloud storage which— is becoming more popular.
-Many of these same techniques can also be applied to old family films and photograph negatives that you might want to store for personal reasons.
+You can apply many of these same techniques to old family films and photograph negatives that you might want to store for personal reasons.

 Microfilm and microfiche are two storage methods that many businesses rely on to store information.
-This type of data is quite safe, and it has an expected shelf life of about 500 years if you choose the correct materials for the film.
+This type of data is quite safe.
+It has an expected shelf life of about 500 years if you choose the correct materials for the film.

-Experts recommend using polyester based film instead of cellulose film if you want the records to last that long.
-In order for the records to last, you do need to follow the correct guidelines for storage conditions.
+Experts recommend using polyester-based film instead of cellulose film if you want the records to last that long.
+For the records to last, you do need to follow the correct guidelines for storage conditions.

 The storage conditions are the most important aspect of preserving the film.
 In addition, you need to make sure that you have the material recorded properly on the film.